Omprakash147/to-do-list/README.md

 Customization
 -------------

-- You can replace the images in the HTML with your own images.
+- You can customize the look and feel by editing the CSS.
-- Adjust transition speed or behavior by modifying the CSS and JavaScript files.
+- Extend the functionality to include localStorage, task categories, or due dates via JavaScript.

 Author
 ------